Translate

 It's likely that LaRocque Bey was familiar with Baba Oserjiman and the Yoruba drummers & dancers (if he himself wasn't a member of that drum group).
 And it's also likely that some of the Yoruba drummers and dancers were (also) members of Bey's drum company.
 The community of afrocentric African Americans wasn't all that large in the late 1950s and the 1960s.

-WHAT DO THE AFRICAN WORDS IN THE "FUNGA ALAFIA" SONG MEAN?
+THE MEANINGS OF THE AFRICAN WORDS IN THE SONG "FUNGA ALAFIA"

-To date, I've not found any online source that definitely indicates the origin and meaning of the word "fanga" The word "fanga" can be found in several traditional African languages.
-However, words in several African languages that are spelled the same and may be pronounced the same don't necessarily have the same meaning.
+The word "fanga" can be found in several traditional African languages.
+However, it's important to remember that even words that are spelled the same and/or may be pronounced the same may not have the same meaning.

 "The word FANGA!
 Originates from the West African Mandingo lingo.